-C. Nature
+C. Nature or MasterNature

-- 1) Images where the flora and/or fauna are the dominant subject.
-The following are NOT eligible nature subjects; domesticated animals, pets, mounted specimens, flower gardens, floral arrangements, or any image in which humans and man-made objects appear, unless of archaeological significance, or the natural habitat of the species. - 2) Example Subjects: - a) Fauna: All forms of animal life; mammals, birds, reptiles, fish, insects, spiders or any aspect of their life such as dens, nests, eggs, tracks, discarded antlers, spider's webs, etc. - b) Flora: All forms of plant life; the whole or any part of trees, shrubs, wild flowers, weeds, grasses, ferns, mosses, fungi, lichens, seeds, fruits, etc.
+1) Images where the flora and/or fauna in their natural habitat are the dominant subject.
+The following are NOT eligible nature subjects; domesticated animals, pets, mounted specimens, flower gardens, potted plants, floral arrangements, or any image in which humans and man-made objects appear, unless of archaeological significance, or the natural habitat of the species.

+2) Example Subjects:

+a) Fauna: All forms of animal life; mammals, birds, reptiles, fish, insects, spiders or any aspect of their life such as dens, nests, eggs, tracks, discarded antlers, spider's webs, etc.

+b) Flora: All forms of plant life; the whole or any part of trees, shrubs, wild flowers, weeds, grasses, ferns, mosses, fungi, lichens, seeds, fruits, etc.

-D. Photojournalism
+D. Photojournalism or MasterPhotojournalism

-- 1) An image that captures a moment in time and tells a story. - 2) The photographer shall have no control of the situation, subjects, wardrobe, or surroundings captured in the photojournalism image. - 3) Editing should maintain the integrity of the photographic images' content and context.
-Do not manipulate images or add or alter in any way that can mislead viewers or misrepresent subjects. - 4) No images in part or in whole may be added or removed to/from the original capture.
-Only cropping that does not change the original context of the image is allowed. - 5) Only color correction, dodge/burn, and conversion to black and white which does not change the original context of the image, will be accepted.
+1) An image that captures a moment in time and tells a story.

+2) The photographer shall have no control of the situation, subjects, wardrobe, or surroundings captured in the photojournalism image.

+3) Editing should maintain the integrity of the photographic images' content and context.
+Do not manipulate images or add or alter in any way that can mislead viewers or misrepresent subjects.

+4) No images in part or in whole may be added or removed to/from the original capture.
+Only cropping that does not change the original context of the image is allowed.

+5) Only color correction, dodge/burn, and conversion to black and white which does not change the original context of the image, will be accepted.
 The original captured file (RAW/JPG) may be requested.

-E. Portrait
+E. Portrait or MasterPortrait

-- 1) An image capturing a person(s), pet or animal that is in an environment with the photographer having control of lighting, posing, situation, wardrobe, and/or setting.
+1) An image capturing a person(s), pet or animal that is in an environment with the photographer having control of lighting, posing, situation, wardrobe, and/or setting.

-- 2) The category shall include images both in and out of a studio environment where the photographer has control over the image capture and a reasonable amount of time to create the image.
+2) The category shall include images both in and out of a studio environment where the photographer has control over the image capture and a reasonable amount of time to create the image.

-- 3) Example Subjects:

-- a) Families.
+- 3) Example Subjects: - a) Families.

-- b) Children over ten years old.
+- b) Children.

+- c) Pets.

-- c) People and pets in the same image.
+- d) People and pets in the same image.

-- d) Glamour/Boudoir/Fine Art Portraits.
+- e) Glamour/Boudoir/Fine Art Portraits.

-- e) Sports/Team Portraits where any of the subjects are over ten years old.
+- f) Sports/Team Portraits.

-F. Wedding
+F. Wedding or MasterWedding